deeso/api_documentation/general/verdict.md

 # Verdicts

-Verdicts are made on all files and hashes within hashdd.
+Verdicts are made on all hashes within hashdd.
 These verdicts are described through the `known_level` and `intent` groupings.

 ## Known Level

-Describes whether or not a hash is known to hashdd and, in some cases, if that hash represents a file with a known good or bad intent.
+Describes whether or not a hash is known to hashdd and in some cases, if that hash represents a file with a known good or bad intent.
 Known levels are described in the following table:

 | Value         | Description                               |
 | ------------- | ----------------------------------------- |